A Death in the Family (comics): Development

 O'Neil decided that Jason either needed another personality revamp or to be written out of Batman.
 Around that time, DC was planning to publish a comic promoting HIV/AIDS education, and requested that writers submit suggestions for characters to kill off from AIDS.
-Starlin filled the suggestion box with proposals to kill off Jason, but DC staff rejected the idea after realizing all the papers had Starlin's handwriting.
-DC president Jenette Kahn wanted to address Jason's unpopularity.
+Starlin, who had advocated killing Robin when he began writing Batman, filled the suggestion box with proposals to kill off Jason, but DC staff rejected the idea after realizing all the papers had Starlin's handwriting.
+However, DC president Jenette Kahn wanted to address Jason's unpopularity.
 O'Neil and Kahn attended an editorial retreat, where O'Neil recalled a 1982 Saturday Night Live sketch in which Eddie Murphy encouraged viewers to call one of two 900 numbers if they wanted him to boil a lobster on air.
 The sketch garnered widespread publicity and nearly 500,000 viewers called in.
 O'Neil proposed a similar stunt involving one of the DC characters, which Kahn found intriguing.

 O'Neil decided that Jason was "the logical candidate to be in peril", as he was unpopular and placing him in such a situation would have massive ramifications.
-"We didn't want to waste it on anything minor", he said.
-"Whether Firestorm's boots should be red or yellow ...
+He said: "We didn't want to waste it on anything minor.
+Whether Firestorm's boots should be red or yellow ...
 This had to be important.
-Life or death stuff."
+Life or death stuff".
 Kahn added that they wanted to allow fans to have input in what to do with Jason, rather than "autocratically" writing him out and replacing him.
 The idea of having fans call to influence the creative process was a novel concept at the time, and DC's sales and marketing vice president Bruce Bristow described setting up the numbers as the most difficult part of the project.
 Sales manager John Pope began calling AT&T to secure the two 900 numbers on October 1, 1987; it took him until March 1988 to reserve them.